pandreetto/cream-docs/Puppet_Conf.rst

           %<prefix>s%03<index>d

-   -  ``fqan`` (list): The list of VOMS Fully Qualified Attribute Name associated with the user of the pool account.
-The first element of the list is considered the primary FQAN and it is used to calculate the primary group of the user; the other FQANs are used to calculate the secondary groups.
+   -  ``primary_fqan`` (list): The list of the primary VOMS Fully Qualified Attribute Names associated with the user of the pool account.
+The attributes are used to calculate the primary group of the user and to compose the grid-map file.
 The mapping between FQANs and groups refers to the ``groups`` hash for the given VO.
-For further details about the mapping algorithm refer to the authorization `guide <https://twiki.cern.ch/twiki/bin/view/EGEE/AuthZOH#Account_and_Group_Mapping>`__.
+      For further details about the mapping algorithm refer to the authorization
+      `guide <https://twiki.cern.ch/twiki/bin/view/EGEE/AuthZOH#Account_and_Group_Mapping>`__.
       The parameter is ``mandatory``

+   -  ``secondary_fqan`` (list): The list of the secondary VOMS Fully Qualified Attribute Names associated with the user of the pool account.
+The items in the list are used to calculate the secondary groups of the user.
+The parameter is optional.

    -  ``create_user`` (boolean): True if the creation of the user is disabled for the current pool account, default is True

+   -  ``pub_admin`` (boolean): True if the pool account is the defined administrator account, default false, just one administrator account is supported.
+The first user in the pool account, or the static user if it is the case, is selected for publishing information about VO tags.

    -  ``accounts`` (list): The list of SLURM accounts associated with this set of users, the parameter is ``mandatory`` if